 SIGN 3 – A young person with expensive clothing or money they can’t account for

-One of the gifts that Daniel gave him was a new mobile phone, but Daniel was very clear that this one was only to be used for selling cannabis.
+One of the gifts that Daniel gave him was a new mobile phone, but Daniel was very clear that this one was only to be used for selling drugs.
 Ben had to keep this phone with him and remain available to Daniels’s customers at all times.

 SIGN 4 – An individual with multiple phones

-During his time working for Daniel, Ben was often encouraged or even forced to try the cannabis that he was selling, as well as the beers that Daniel drank to help him ‘relax’.
+During his time working for Daniel, Ben was often encouraged or even forced to try the drugs he was selling, as well as the beers that Daniel drank to help him ‘relax’.
 Over time his dependency on the drugs grew to the point where he did not have control over it.